 The literature program of this honors course examines the theme of the moral consequences of human action from different cultural perspectives.
 This challenging course requires considerable reading and frequent text-based analytical writing assignments.
-After working with their required summer reading (Oedipus Rex), students begin their study of the hero in literature with Shakespeare's Macbeth and Achebe's Things Fall Apart.
+After working with their required summer reading (chosen from a short list of novels by writers from around the world), students begin their study of the hero in literature with Shakespeare's Macbeth and Achebe's Things Fall Apart.
 Students will contrast the classic hero with the modern anti-hero in Slaughterhouse-Five.
+They delve into a non-Western conception of the hero via Gene Luen Yang's graphic novel, American Bom Chinese, which draws heavily from the early Chinese novel Monkey, or Journey to the West.
 They examine another perspective on moral action through Khaled Hosseini's A Thousand Splendid Suns, which considers the treatment of women under the Taliban in Afghanistan.
 Another unit is devoted to persuasive writing about a contemporary controversial issue to develop skills in argumentation and rhetoric, accompanied by a library research unit and a non-fiction independent reading assignment.
 Each quarter students independently read a work of fiction or non-fiction of their own choosing.
 Writing assignments are based on the literature studied in class and on independent reading.
 Students practice the various stages of the writing process, i.e., shaping a thesis, developing and documenting it with appropriate material, and revising and editing successive drafts.
 Vocabulary development, writing conventions, and literary analysis are a regular part of this course.
 MCAS preparation is included.
 Summer reading is required.